abhishekroyn/SFND_Lidar_Obstacle_Detection/writeup_report.md

 #### 1. Bounding boxes enclose appropriate objects.

-Bounding boxes enclosed vehicles, and the pole on the right side of the vehicle.
-There was one box per detected object.
+Bounding boxes enclosed vehicles.
+Also, the pole on the right side of the vehicle was enclosed  in bounding box as well.
+There was one box per detected object, especially for larger objects like truck, there was one bouding box enclosing entire truck.

 #### 2. Objects are consistently detected across frames in the video.

 Most bounding boxes was followed through the lidar stream, and major objects didn't lose or gain bounding boxes in the middle of the lidar stream.
+Especially in case of the pole on the right side of the vehicle, the enclosed bounding box was followed continuously through the lidar stream.

 #### 3. Segmentation is implemented in the project.